The Founders' Key: The Divine and Natural Connection Between the Declaration and the Consititution and What We Risk by Losing It by Larry P. Arnn

 Published in 2012 by Thomas Nelson

 Larry P. Arnn is the president of Hillsdale College and I suppose I should tell you that I receive Hillsdale's free monthly bulletin, Imprimis, which features excerpts of speeches given by guests at Hillsdale College.
 President Arnn is featured annually so I was fairly familiar with his work before I picked up this book.
-In fact, that was the reason I picked it up in the first place.
+In fact, that was the reason I picked The Founders' Key up in the first place.

 Arnn makes this point early and brilliantly in simple and soaring language.
 He demonstrates that the series of complaints against King George III in the Declaration describe how the King did not act as a faithful representative of his people, invaded their private rights and violated the principle of separation of powers (pages 36-37).
 These ideas are, of course, enshrined in the Constitution and he explains them quite well.